HealthML/visian/README.md

 - [Node](https://nodejs.org)
   - `npm install --save-dev @nrwl/node`

-There are also many [community plugins](https://nx.dev/nx-community) you could add.
+There are also many [community plugins](https://nx.dev/community) you could add.

-## Generate an application

-Run `nx g @nrwl/react:app my-app` to generate an application.

-> You can use any of the plugins above to generate applications as well.

-When using Nx, you can create multiple applications and libraries in the same workspace.

-## Generate a library
+### Code scaffolding

-Run `nx g @nrwl/react:lib my-lib` to generate a library.
+Run `nx g @nrwl/react:component my-component --project=my-app` to generate a new component.

-> You can also use any of the plugins above to generate libraries as well.

-Libraries are sharable across libraries and applications.
-They can be imported from `@visian/mylib`.

-## Further help
+### Further help

 Visit the [Nx Documentation](https://nx.dev) to learn more.

+### ☁ Nx Cloud

+#### Distributed Computation Caching & Distributed Task Execution

+Nx Cloud pairs with Nx in order to enable you to build and test code more rapidly, by up to 10 times.
+Even teams that are new to Nx can connect to Nx Cloud and start saving time instantly.

+Teams using Nx gain the advantage of building full-stack applications with their preferred framework alongside Nx’s advanced code generation and project dependency graph, plus a unified experience for both frontend and backend developers.

+Visit [Nx Cloud](https://nx.app/) to learn more.